SeanXLChen/CS5610-Fall2024-Vancouver-Assignment1-Template/README.md

 ### Automated Testing

 Your project will be automatically tested against the rubric using a set of predefined tests.
-These tests will check the structure and content of your HTML and CSS files, so ensure your project strictly follows the guidelines provided. :warning: :warning: :warning: Any modification to files outside the `src` folder could result in failed tests or disqualification of your submission.:warning: :warning: :warning:
+These tests will check the structure and content of your HTML and CSS files, so ensure your project strictly follows the guidelines provided. :warning: :warning: :warning: Any modification to files outside the `src` folder could result in failed tests or disqualification of your submission. :warning: :warning: :warning: